-With news that campsites and hotels are set to open on 4 July, we share the latest updates on UK residents travelling and holidaying in England, Scotland, Wales and Northern Ireland...
+With the country emerging from lockdown from July onwards, we share the latest updates on UK residents travelling and holidaying in England, Scotland, Wales and Northern Ireland...

 Here’s everything you need to know about planning a UK-based staycation or camping adventure.
 Click the link below to answer your chosen question, or keep scrolling for all the information…